 The company said in a statement that Creative Cloud was "a radical new way of providing tools and services that will change the game for creatives worldwide."
 Muse allows designers to create and publish HTML5-based Web sites without writing code, and Edge provides tools to create HTML5 animations.

 With Creative Cloud membership, users can also deliver apps they've developed to iOS and Android marketplaces through the Cloud's publishing services, or publish, manage, and host Web sites with access to Adobe Typekit and its large library of fonts for Web sites.
 Updates to CS6 applications will be available via the Cloud before they are generally available as updates.

 The Cloud also provides integration for Adobe's growing line of touch-based tools, which now include Photoshop Touch, Adobe Ideas, Adobe Collage, Adobe Debut, and Adobe Proto.
 With a new app for the desktop, called Creative Cloud Connection, users can sync, share, and store files across devices, up to 20 GB.

 The Cloud is available through a subscription membership of $49.99 monthly, with a one-year contract, as well as through a month-by-month option or a lower, special introductory price for owners of earlier Creative Suites.
 The company said it is currently developing training, support, and community features for Cloud users.

 Adobe Mercury Graphics Engine

-Michael Gartenberg, research director at Gartner, said Adobe's Creative Cloud is "definitely one step closer to where the personal cloud becomes more important than the personal computer."
+Michael Gartenberg, director at , said Adobe's Creative Cloud is "definitely one step closer to where the personal cloud becomes more important than the personal computer."